solidjs/solid-start/examples/hackernews/README.md

 ## Building

-SolidStart apps are built with _adapters_, which optimise your project for deployment to different environments.
+Solid apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.